A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about Lower School Students Make Paper Lanterns to Celebrate Mid-Autumn Festival

-Upper School Students Celebrate National Hispanic Heritage Month
+Upper School students celebrate National Hispanic Heritage Month

 In recognition of National Hispanic Heritage Month, Spanish II and Spanish III students worked in groups to research influential Hispanic figures and explore the cultures of different Hispanic countries.
 To showcase their research, group members created colorful posters, which were displayed in the Upper School hallways for students, faculty, staff and visitors to enjoy.